sakoutarora/Limit-Order-Book/engine/readme.md

 	•	Each price level is represented by a PriceLevel object.
 	•	order_map: Maps order_id → Order instance.
 ```

-💰 PriceLevel

-The PriceLevel class represents a price level within the LOB.

-Structure:
-	•	orders: An ordered dictionary mapping order_id → Order.
-	•	total_qty: Tracks the total quantity of all orders at that price level.

-⸻

 🧬 Protobuf Compilation Command
 ```bash